-Following the standard definitino of a bigram model (Jurafsky and Martin 2025, Ch.
-3), we defined the bigram probability of a word as where the probability of a particular bigram is calculated as where the count function $C(\cdot)$ is defined as in Section 3.1.1.
+Following the standard definition of a bigram model (Jurafsky & Martin, 2025, Ch.
+3), we define the bigram probability of a word as where the probability of a particular bigram is calculated as where the count function $C(\bullet)$ is defined as in Sect.
+"Relative positional unigram probabilities".
 The UCIPC returns log bigram probabilities.